pcaversaccio/erc20-oz-sdk/README.md

 ![](images/rinkeby_deploy.png)

-You can see your contract on a block explorer such as [Etherscan](https://rinkeby.etherscan.io/address/0x72C1f72a98EF6adc092195725245BB7D546917AF).
+You can see your (already verified) contract on a block explorer such as [Etherscan](https://rinkeby.etherscan.io/address/0x72C1f72a98EF6adc092195725245BB7D546917AF).